The Great Insect Dying: The tropics in trouble and some hope [06/10/2019]

 NGO hits out at study for downplaying logging threat in Congo rainforest [07/23/2013]

-Global Witness has called in question conclusions reached in a study on logging in the Congo rainforest.
-The group, which has published a series of investigative reports on abuses by logging companies operating the world’s second largest tropical forest, said that a review published Monday in the Philosophical Transactions of the Royal Society B ‘[presents] a misleading and inaccurate picture of the present and growing threats to the Congo Basin rainforest.’
+Global Witness has called in question conclusions reached in a study on logging in Central Africa’s rainforests.
+The group, which has published a series of investigative reports on abuses by logging companies operating the world’s second largest tropical forest, said that a review published Monday in the Philosophical Transactions of the Royal Society B “[presents] […]

 Hunting, logging could threaten long-term health of Congo forests by wiping out key animals [07/23/2013]